seetadev/agntcy-libp2p/agntcy-builder-spotlight-series/Agntcy-Builder-Spotlight-Series.md

 I've also created and led global grant and developer programs, funding more than 30 projects and supporting the training of approximately 15,000 developers worldwide.

 A consistent theme in my work has been connecting **research, builders, funding, partnerships and real-world use cases** early.
-I focus heavily on execution—taking complex technologies and helping create the conditions for them to reach real users.
+I focus heavily on executiontaking complex technologies and helping create the conditions for them to reach real users.

 That is also how I approach my work with libp2p and the emerging agent ecosystem.